NKN1396/JMusicBot-DL/README.md

 # JMusicBot-DL
-A simple script that automatically updates https://github.com/jagrosh/MusicBot
+A simple script that automatically updates to the latest [JMusicBot](https://github.com/jagrosh/MusicBot) build.